jasonbreimer/content/Packs/Okta/Integrations/Okta_v2/Okta_v2_description.md

 ### Prerequisites
-1. Generate an API token as described previously.
-This is required for some backend API calls that are needed to set up OAuth authentication.
+1. Generate an API token using the same steps described on the [Authentication using API Token](#authentication-using-api-token) section.
+This is required for some backend API calls that are needed for the initial set up of OAuth authentication.
 2. Sign in to your Okta organization as a user with administrative privileges.
 3. In the Admin Console, go to **Applications** > **Applications**.
 4. Click **Create App Integration**.